 See also: Best protector for car seats on leather

 Cleanliness in the car is very critical and it should be done with all the seriousness.
 When a child vomits in the car seat, you need to know how to clean vomit from car seat straps carefully.
 This is because failing to follow the manufacturer’s instructions can lead to straps losing their effectiveness.
 Use a soft cloth with mild soap to wipe the straps instead of washing in a machine or soaking them.
-Also, avoid bleaching agents and household cleaners like vinegar and backing soda since they make weaken the fibers in the straps.
+Also, avoid bleaching agents and household cleaners like vinegar and baking soda since they make weaken the fibers in the straps.